temach/reports/INR-Lab-1-Networking-Basics.md

 PermitRootLogin yes
 ```

-The init system used on the kali linux guest is sys-v.
+The init system used on the Kali Linux guest is sys-v.
 By the default Kali policy ssh and nginx init scripts were left disabled.
 Enabling ssh and nginx services on system startup:
 ```